 Know Your Rights

 If you suspect that your boss will frown upon you taking sick leave or time off, or if your boss is trying to force you to work when sick, consider your legal and employment rights.
 If you are fired even though you had a documented illness and followed the sick leave company policy, your employment rights may have been broken.
-Contact an experienced employment attorney at JacksonWhite Law to learn what steps you should take next.
+Contact the experienced employment attorneys at JacksonWhite Law to learn what steps you should take next.

 Call our Employment Law team at (480) 464-1111 to discuss your case today.